Cash Flow Valuation

 Example: The future value of $5,000 if invested for 7 years at 4% is $6,579.66.

-discounting, and it simply the reverse of compounding (If you know the present value, you can compound to find the future value, while if you know the future value, you can discount to find the present value.
-Compounding and discounting are recipricals of one another.)
-To find the present value of a future amount of money just plug in the future value, interest rate, and number of years into the following formula, which is just an adjusted version of the compounding formula:
+Finding the present value of an amount of cash you will get in the future is called discounting, and it simply the reverse of compounding.
+To find the present value, just plug in the future value, interest rate, and number of years into the following formula, which is just an adjusted version of the compounding formula:

 Example.
 The present value of $10,000 received 4 years from now, assuming a rate of 5% would be $8,227.02.